Doug Booth: Academia

 Booth, an alumnus of the University of Melbourne, was a postgraduate student and researcher in South Africa during the 1980s.
 He undertook his research, into politics of economic underdevelopment under apartheid, at the Development Studies Unit in the University of Natal.
 Under the supervision of Colin Tatz, Booth completed his PhD at Macquarie University's Politics Department.
 His thesis, which was published in 1992, traced the history of the sports boycott in South Africa, titled The South African way of life a study in race, politics, and sport.
 In 1994 he began lecturing at the University of Otago in New Zealand, on the history of sport.
 He was at the University of Waikato from 2004 until 2007, when he returned to the University of Otago as the dean of the School of Physical Education.
+Notable students of Booth include Katie Fitzpatrick.